SoftwareQuTech/qoala-mlir/docs/internals/original-notes.md

 ## Implementation-specific documentation

-Despite most of the documentation of the Qoala Compiler can be found in the `qoala-compiler-specs` repository, the implementation of those also have some intricacies that are worth explaining a bit longer.
+The design rationale of the Qoala compiler — its IR architecture, lowering pipeline, optimization passes, and analyses — is documented in the [compiler paper](<PAPER_URL>).
+The notes in this directory complement that material with implementation-specific intricacies that the paper does not cover at the source-code level.

-Please note that most of the details explained in these documents refer to *implementation-specific details* or explain *the algorithms implemented to achieve the specs of the compiler*.
+Please note that most of the details explained in these documents refer to *implementation-specific details* or explain *the algorithms implemented to realize what the paper describes at the design level*.

 ## Index